 Sasha Ames is a computer scientist in the Center for Applied Scientific Computing at the Lawrence Livermore National Laboratory.
-Sasha primarily works for the AIMS group led by Dean Williams, for which he is heavily involved in the development and operation of the Earth System Grid Federation ESGF.
-For that effort, he leads working teams that handle data publication and node services with an emphasis on user notification.
-He also serves as a deputy lead for the AIMS group, serves on the climate data node operations team for LLNL, and manages the LLNL ESGF site and archive administration.
+Sasha primarily works for the DOE Earth System Grid Federation (ESGF) project led by Ghaleb Abdulla, for which he is heavily involved in software development and operations.
+For that effort, he leads working teams that handle data publication, node services and deployment.
+He also serves as a deputy lead for the AIMS group, serves on the Climate Data Node Operations Team for LLNL, the ESGF Executive Commitee, WCRP-WGCM Infrastructure Panel, and manages the LLNL ESGF site and archive administration.
 He previously led the E3SM/ACME Data Management sub-group.

 Sasha received his PhD from UC Santa Cruz in 2011 while working at LLNL as part of the Lawrence Scholar Program (since 2008) with Prof. Carlos Maltzahn.
 This work was part of the SISC and PerMA LDRD efforts, in which he developed the QUASAR query language and QMDS file system software prototype.
 Previously, he earned a B.A. in computer science from Columbia University, spent several years in industry, working on a financial web application and intrusion detection software, and received a M.S. from UCSC, prior to working at LLNL.
 At LLNL as a postdoc he worked on the "Metagenomics Search" LDRD with Jonathan E Allen where he was primarily he was primarily responsible for the framework to create searchable genome reference databases and has co-managed the software development and release efforts for the Livermore Metagenomics Analysis Toolkit (LMAT).
 He also previously worked for the DCA LDRD with Maya Gokhale and Brian Van Essen on evaluating the DI-MMAP runtime module and with JE Allen on an LDRD effort to develop a genomic sequence DeBruijn graph for antibiotic microbial resistance detection.